marcjwilliams1/SubClonalSelection.jl/example/README.md

 - `Nmaxinf = 10^10`: Scales selection coefficient value assuming the tumour size is Nmaxinf.
 Once value >10^9 has limited effect.
 - `scalefactor = 2`: Parameter for perturbation kernel for parameter values.
 Larger values means space will be explored more slowly but fewer particles will be perturbed outside prior range.
 - `ρ = 0.0`: Overdispersion parameter for beta-binomial model of sequencing data. ρ = 0.0 means model is binomial sampling
-- `adaptpriors = false`: If true priors on μ and clonalmutations are adapted based on the number of mutations in the data set
+- `adaptpriors = false`: If true priors on μ and clonalmutations are adapted based on the number of mutations in the data set.
+This is an experimental feature that needs further validation, although initial tests suggest it performs well and does not skew inferences.
+To run the inference with default priors as described in the paper keep this to false.
 - `timefunction = timefunc`: Function for KMC algorithm timestep. timefunc returns 1 meaning the timestep is the average of stochastic process.
 Alternatively timefuncrand can be specified which uses `-log(rand())` to increase the time step, so it is exponentially distributed rather than the mean of the exponential distribution.
 - `ploidy = 2`: ploidy of the genome
-- `d = 0.0`: Death rate of the thost population in the tumour
+- `d = 0.0`: Death rate of the host population in the tumour, we would advise keeping this to 0.0 as it is only μ/β that can be inferred.
+That is differences in the death rate are unidentifiable in this framework.
 - `b = log(2)`: Birth rate of the population.
 Default is set to `log(2)` so that tumour doubles with each unit increase in t in the absence of cell death.

 ## Example 1 - Neutral synthetic data